|Site Map | Bulletin Home | Temple University|

 Latin Honors are awarded based on estimation procedures that are intended to yield 2% Summa, 5% Magna, and 9% Cum Laude awards for baccalaureate recipients from each Temple school and college.
 Graduates who have completed at least 60 credits at Temple are eligible for the appropriate honor if their cumulative grade point average (CGPA) is equal to or greater than the cut-off value established for the honor.
 (Students returning to the university following Academic Forgiveness may qualify for Latin Honors if they have a minimum of 60 earned hours in addition to the approved earned hours allowed at the time of Academic Forgiveness.)

-Awards for August 2012, January 2013 and May 2013 graduates are based on cutoff scores computed from CGPAs earned by August 2007 through May 2012 graduates.
-In July of each year, the cut-off values will be updated to include the most recent five-year cycle of CGPAs.
+Awards for August 2013, January 2014 and May 2014 graduates are based on cutoff scores computed from CGPAs earned by August 2008 through May 2013 graduates.
+In July of each year, the cut-off values are updated to include the most recent five-year cycle of CGPAs.

 An instructor will file an "I" (Incomplete) only if the student has completed the majority of the work of the course at a passing level, and only for reasons beyond the student's control.